Onboarding new employees is an essential part of the recruitment process. Skipping this requirement can backfire big

 Yes, hiring new employees comes with risks every time.
-But, for as long as you don’t compromise the recruitment process by failing to employ a well-defined onboarding plan that is a product of thorough planning and collaboration among key players of every department, then scaling your business further becomes easier.
+But, as long as you don’t compromise the recruitment process by failing to employ a well-defined onboarding plan that is a product of thorough planning and collaboration among key players of every department, then scaling your business further becomes easier.

 Are You Prepared to Scale Your Business?

 Aside from the aggressively growing funded startups, I’ve met a number of entrepreneurs completely obsessed with rapid hiring.

 And I’ve seen it failing a lot more often than not.
 Why?

 Shane Pearlman, a founder at Tribe, spoke about his first hire years ago during a conference talk.
 To summarize his onboarding experience, the first months demanded 8 hours a day in training and mentoring and 8 hours in actually getting the job done during the onboarding process for the first hire.

 Even if you scale past the early days to 10-20 people, aggressive hiring means 50% more, 2x, 3x your team year over year.

-You skip essential requirements in your recruitment process, allocate most of your staff’s time on onboarding, and can’t maximize talent early enough.
+You skip essential requirements in your recruitment process, allocate most of your staff’s time to onboarding, and can’t maximize talent early enough.

 What are the most notable scaling failures you’ve faced over the years?